Cricket Legends: Where Are They Now?

 Viv was voted one of the five cricketers of the century in 2000 by a 100 member panel of experts, he was positioned alongside Sir Donal Bradman, Sir Garfield Sobers and Shane Warne.

 Since leaving the pitch, Viv is often heard on BBC’s Test Match Special, he was also featured in the 2010 documentary Fire In Babylon where he spoke about his experiences playing for the West Indies.
+Remaining a cricket legend, Richards joined the Delhi Daredevils as their mentor in the IPL and has also mentored the T20 team, Quetta Gladiators from 2016-2019 in the Pakistan Super League.

 Book A Cricket Hall of Fame Speaker